Workplace health and wellbeing review

 Man having a conversation

 During the process, companies which complete a Workplace Health and Wellbeing Review see positive impacts that benefit both their employees and the business.
-For instance:
+These are based on Unum’s six standards for creating an optimal environment for employee health and wellbeing, created in line with the resources mentioned above.

 • Mental health and wellbeing strategy